 "maintenance capital" is a supplementary financial measure generally defined as expenditures which support and/or maintain the current capacity, cash flow or earnings potential of existing assets without the associated benefits characteristic of growth capital expenditures.
 These expenditures include major inspections and overhaul costs that are required on a periodic basis.
 This measure is used by the investment community to assess the extent of non-discretionary capital spending.
+Maintenance capital is included in the calculation of distributable cash flow.

-For more information with respect to financial measures which have not been defined by GAAP, including reconciliations to the closest comparable GAAP measure, see the "Non-GAAP Financial Measures" section of the Corporation's management discussion and analysis accompanying its most recent audited annual financial statements, which are available on SEDAR.
+For more information with respect to financial measures which have not been defined by GAAP, including reconciliations to the closest comparable GAAP measure, see the "Non-GAAP Financial Measures" section of the Corporation's MD&A available on SEDAR+ at www.sedarplus.com.